 In my stranded, wheel-less state, I started doing more online research on my old truck, a ’91 Toyota Pickup.
 I realized that it was actually known as a Toyota Hilux (Fifth Generation) throughout the rest of the world, renowned for its toughness and indestructibility.

 Like the AK-47, the Hilux is the trusted brand of rebel and insurgent groups the world over.
 The British show Top Gear actually has a segment where they attempt to destroy a Hilux by smashing it into and with numerous things, submerging it in the ocean, setting it on fire, and placing it atop a high rise building that they implode.
 It still worked–apparently their timing chain never broke!

 I do wish I was more mechanically inclined.
 Something I’d like to work on in the coming years… Auto Repair for Dummies?

 The old truck was back on its feet the next morning and I was back on my way to Flagstaff.
 A day late, and way more than a few dollars short.

 I missed all of the seminars and discussions on Friday, unfortunately.
 But I was able to make it in time for that evening’s showings in the Adventure Travel Film Festival.
 I caught Pedal, Paddle and Push a short film about a group of friends fat biking and pack rafting in Alaska.

-That was followed up by a pretty awesome feature length film called Trabants Across Africa where a group of Czech friends drive two old Communist produced Trabant cars (Time magazine named it one of the 50 worst cars ever made) from Prague to Cape Town, South Africa.
+That was followed up by a pretty awesome feature-length film called Trabants Across Africa where a group of Czech friends drives two old Communist produced Trabant cars (Time magazine named it one of the 50 worst cars ever made) from Prague to Cape Town, South Africa.

 Basically everyone said it was impossible that these cars could make the journey, but they set out to prove them wrong–that even with the worst possible vehicle, they could still have a grand adventure.
 They had plenty of problems and challenges, but they made it in the end.